JuliaImages/ImageCore.jl/docs/src/traits.md

 # Traits

-ImagesCore supports several "traits" that are sometimes useful in viewing or analyzing images.
+ImageCore supports several "traits" that are sometimes useful in viewing or analyzing images.
 Many of these traits become much more powerful if you are using add-on packages like ImagesAxes, which allows you to give "physical meaning" to the different axes of your